antarctica/bas-style-kit-file-upload-endpoint/docs/usage.md

 **Note:** This is temporary documentation, it will be replaced with external documentation soon.

-This API follows the [JSON API](http://jsonapi.org/format/1.0/) standard.
+This API follows the [JSON API](http://jsonapi.org/format/1.0/) standard, unless stated otherwise.

 ## Endpoints

 The endpoint for this API is `https://bas-style-kit-file-upload.herokuapp.com/`.